Giovanni Battista Finetti: Life and career

-Finetti was a member of the Italian Communist Party and was elected Mayor of Grosseto on 20 July 1970.
-He was re-elected for two more terms in 1975 and 1980.
-He resigned in February 1982.
+Following the 1970 local elections, on 20 July, Finetti was elected mayor of Grosseto, succeeding Renato Pollini.
+He was re-elected for two additional terms in 1975 and 1980.
+He resigned on 15 February 1982, and Flavio Tattarini succeeded him as head of the municipal administration.

-He was involved in a car accident in Istia d'Ombrone on 23 January 1983 and died on 2 March of the same year.
+Finetti was involved in a car accident in Istia d'Ombrone on 23 January 1983 and died on 2 March of the same year.
+In Grosseto, a street was named after him in 2012, and the municipal swimming pool was dedicated to him in 2015.

 His death has been often considered "suspicious" by the conspiracy theories about the so-called "Ustica affair".